dfinity/interface-spec/spec/index.md

 ```

-#### IC Management Canister: Metrics
+#### IC Management Canister: Node Metrics

 :::note

-The metrics management canister API is considered EXPERIMENTAL.
+The node metrics management canister API is considered EXPERIMENTAL.
 Canister developers must be aware that the API may evolve in a non-backward-compatible way.

 :::

-The management canister returns metrics for a given subnet.
+The management canister returns metrics for all nodes on a given subnet.
 The definition of the metrics values
 is not captured in this formal semantics.

 Conditions